The Bad Seed (1956 film): Plot

-Christine catches Rhoda trying to dispose of her tap shoes in the household incinerator and realizes that Rhoda must have hit Claude with the shoes, which had left odd crescent-shaped marks on his face that could not be identified.
-Alternately feigning tears and angrily blaming Claude, Rhoda admits that she killed the boy for his medal and confirms Christine's suspicion that, to acquire a keepsake, she had previously murdered an elderly neighbor when they had lived in Wichita, Kansas.
+Christine catches Rhoda trying to dispose of her tap shoes in the apartment incinerator.
+She realizes that Rhoda must have hit Claude with the shoes, which had left odd crescent-shaped marks on his face and hands that could not be identified.
+Alternately feigning tears and angrily blaming Claude, Rhoda admits that she killed the boy for his medal.
+Rhoda also confirms Christine's suspicion that, to acquire a keepsake, she had previously murdered an elderly neighbor when they had lived in Wichita, Kansas.
 Christine orders Rhoda to burn the shoes in the incinerator.

-The next day, the caretaker Leroy teasingly tells Rhoda that he believes that she killed Claude.
+The next day, janitor Leroy Jessup, who has previously seen Rhoda's malice behind her demure pose, teasingly tells Rhoda that he believes she killed Claude.
 After Rhoda angrily tells him that she burned her shoes, Leroy opens the incinerator and finds the remains.
 A drunk Mrs. Daigle returns and tells Christine that she believes that Rhoda knows what happened to her son.

-Realizing that Leroy knows the truth, Rhoda sets his excelsior bedding ablaze.
-After some men break open the basement hatch, Leroy runs into the yard aflame, ultimately burning to death.
-From the window, Christine and Monica see him die, which makes Christine hysterical.
-That night, a strangely calm Christine tells Rhoda that she dropped the medal into the lake, then gives her daughter a lethal dose of sleeping pills.
-Christine attempts to kill herself with a gunshot to the head.
-However, the gunshot alerts the neighbors and Rhoda and Christine are taken to the hospital.
-They both survive, although Christine is in a coma.
+Realizing Leroy knows the truth, Rhoda sets his excelsior bedding ablaze and locks him in the basement.
+After men break open the basement hatch, Leroy runs into the yard aflame, ultimately burning to death.
+From the window, Christine and Monica see him die; Christine becomes hysterical.
+That night, a strangely calm Christine tells Rhoda that she dropped the penmanship medal into the lake where Claude's body was found, then gives her daughter a lethal dose of sleeping pills.
+Christine shoots herself in the head; however, the gunshot alerts the neighbors, and Rhoda and Christine are rushed to the hospital.
+They both survive, although Christine lingers in a coma.
 Kenneth arrives and takes Rhoda home.

 At bedtime, Rhoda excitedly tells Kenneth that she will inherit Monica's pet lovebird.
-She also mentions that she and Monica plan to sunbathe on the roof soon.
+She mentions that she and Monica plan to sunbathe on the roof.
+When Kenneth tells her that lovebirds don't live as long as people, Rhoda becomes pensive about Monica's lifespan and her chances of getting the lovebird.
 Christine regains consciousness and is expected to make a full recovery.
-She calls Kenneth and tells him that she must pay for her "dreadful sin" but Kenneth assures her that they will work on their problems together.
+She calls Kenneth and tells him that she must pay for her "dreadful sin," but Kenneth assures her that they will work on their problems together.

-At night, Rhoda sneaks away during a rainstorm and attempts to retrieve the medal from the bay with a net on a metal pole.
-A sudden bolt of lightning strikes her, presumably causing her death.
+At night, Rhoda sneaks away during a thunderstorm and attempts to retrieve the medal from the lake using a dip net.
+A sudden bolt of lightning strikes her, ultimately causing her death.